aadilmallick/my-notes-docusaurus/docs/linux/09-vim.md

 ### Jump List

-The jump list is a history of all the places you navigated to in your vim session.
+The jump list is a history of all the places you navigated to in your vim session., which includes movements you make within a file and navigations between files/directories.

+There are two symbols reserved for the immediate navigation history:

+- `%`: references the current file
+- `#`: references the previous file

 You have two keyboard shortcuts to navigate it:

 - `ctrl + o`: move backward in the jump list
 - `ctrl + i`: move forward in the jump list.

+> [!TIP]
+> A common tactic is to add imports at the top of the file with `gg` and then go back to where you were using `ctrl + o`

 ### Marks

 Marks are a way to save a position in a file when navigating a file tree and opening up files, and then you can navigate to those marks, navigating to that saved position in the file.
 There are two types of marks: